wsargent/nojndi/README.md

 }
 ```

-From this point, it returns the `NoPermissionsInitialContextFactory` which nixes the operation.
+From this point, it goes to the agent installed `NoPermissionsInitialContextFactory` which nixes the operation.

 ```java
 public class NoJndiAgent {